 - Slipper clutch pads

 (friction material):

 Under normal use,

 the friction material

 in the slipper clutch

 should wear very slowly.

 If the thickness of any one of

 the slipper clutch pads is 1.8mm or

 less, the friction disc should be replaced.

 Measure the pad thickness using calipers or

 measuring against the diameter of the 1.5 and 2.0mm hex

 wrenches provided with the model.

 - Chassis: Keep the chassis clean of accumulated dirt and grime.

 Periodically inspect the chassis for damage.

 - Steering: Over time, you may notice increased looseness in the steering system.
+There are several components that will wear out from use: the servo saver (Traxxas part #3744), the bellcrank

-The servo saver and the tie rod ends will wear out from use.
-Replace these components as needed to restore factory tolerances.
-See the parts list included with your model for replacement part numbers. - Motor: Every 10-15 runs, remove, clean, and lubricate the motor.
+- bushings (Traxxas part #2545), and the tie rod ends (Traxxas part #2742).
+Replace these components as needed to restore factory tolerances. - Motor: Every 10-15 runs, remove, clean, and lubricate the motor.
 Use a product such as electric motor cleaning spray to flush dirt out of the motor.
 After cleaning, lubricate the bushings at each end of the motor with a drop of light-weight electric motor oil. - Shocks: Keep the oil level in the shocks full.
 Use only 100% pure silicone shock oil to prolong the life of the seals.
 If you are experiencing leakage around the top of the shock, inspect the bladder in the top cap for signs of damage or distortion from overtightening.
 If the bottom of the shock is leaking, then it is time for a rebuild.
 The Traxxas rebuild kit for two shocks is part #2362. - Suspension: Periodically inspect the model for signs of damage such as bent or dirty suspension pins, bent turnbuckles, loose screws, and any signs of stress or bending.
 Replace components as needed. - Driveline: Inspect the driveline for signs of wear such as worn drive yokes, dirty axle half shafts, and any unusual noise or binding.
 If a U-joint pops apart, then it is time to replace the part.
-Remove the gear cover.
-Inspect the spur gear for wear and check the tightness of the set screws in the pinion gears.
+Remove the gear cover and inspect the spur gear for wear.
+Check the tightness of the set screws in the pinion gears.
 Tighten, clean, or replace components as needed.